hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - Replace ``TARGET_CLUSTER`` in the `globalDomain.url` entry with |cn_cluster|, per the cluster to which you are connecting.
 - Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.
+- If you are running on a version of Kubernetes earlier than 1.24, set `enableHealthProbes` to `false` to disable the gRPC liveness and readiness probes.

 An SV node includes a validator app so you also need to configure that.
 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/validator-values.yaml`` as follows: